MyDustyVision/pi-weather-etl/README.md

 # 🥧 Pi Weather ETL Pipeline
-> A end-to-end data engineering pipeline that collects real-time attic environmental data using a Raspberry Pi Sense HAT, processes it through AWS Lambda, stores it in PostgreSQL, and visualizes it through Grafana and a custom React dashboard.
+> A end-to-end data engineering pipeline that collects real-time attic environmental data using a Raspberry Pi Sense HAT, processes it through AWS Lambda, stores it in PostgreSQL, and visualizes it through Grafana.

 ---